What is an Add-Back? Understanding Adjusted EBITDA

 What is an EBITDA Add-Back?

-An add-back is an income or operating expense from a company’s profit and loss statement that a new owner could enjoy the benefits of.
-Profits plus the owner’s salaries and the owner’s perks make up the total owner’s benefits of the business or the seller’s discretionary earnings SDE.
+An add-back is an income or expense from a company’s profit and loss statement that a new owner could benefit from.
+Financial and investment professionals use these add-backs to assess the true profitability and value of a business.
+Profits, owner’s salaries, and owner’s perks make up the total owner’s benefits of the business or the seller’s discretionary earnings SDE.

-In addition to add-backs, there are adjustments in the other direction if an owner is underpaid or there has been an under-investment in Capex (capital expenditures).
+In addition to add-backs, there are adjustments in the other direction if an owner is underpaid or if there has been under-investment in Capex (capital expenditures).

-Add-backs and adjustments are all trying to give buyers and sellers a business’s capacity for “true earnings” by adjusting EBITDA or earnings before interest, taxes, depreciation, and amortization.
-Cash flow equals net income plus add-backs minus adjustments.
-An EBITDA multiple only if you are comparing apples to apples.
+Add-backs and adjustments aim to show buyers and sellers the business’s true earnings by adjusting EBITDA or earnings before interest, taxes, depreciation, and amortization.
+Cash flow is calculated as net income plus add-backs minus adjustments.
+An EBITDA multiple is only applicable when comparing similar businesses.

 Gathering your add-backs and a business valuation is all part of your business exit plan as business owners.
 We will help you calculate the adjusted EBITDA formula.